ferdy/.emacs.d/README.md

 - apart from ```init.el```, all the details of this configuration are in ```.emacs.d/config```
 - the files in ```.emacs.d/config``` help *me* keeping the code clear and easy to maintain
 - packages setup is done with the awesome [use-package](https://github.com/jwiegley/use-package)
+- auto-completion is provided by [company-mode](http://company-mode.github.io/)
+- on-the-fly syntax checking is courtesy of [Flycheck](https://flycheck.readthedocs.org/)

 setup
 -----